A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Example: quantum sensing of individual nuclear spins

 \subsection{Defining performance metrics}

 We benchmark the performance of the model selection algorithm by computing the standard machine learning (ML) metrics of precision, recall, F$_1$ score, and the mean absolute error.
 These are widely used in the ML literature and are based on counting the true positives (TP), false positives (FP), and false negatives (FN).
-Broadly speaking, we look at clusters obtained in the postprocessing of the posterior, and if an appropriate number of spins in the ground truth is close to the cluster we consider these spins to be counted among the true positives.
-If the algorithm signals a cluster, but no spins are to be found nearby, we classify this cluster as false positive.
-Finally if no cluster is in the vicinity of a spin in the ground truth, this spin is counted for the false negatives.
-The ML figure of merits are defined as following:
+Broadly speaking, we look at clusters obtained in the post-processing of the posterior, and if an appropriate number of spins in the ground truth is close to the cluster, we consider these spins to be counted among the true positives.
+If the algorithm signals a cluster, but no spins are to be found nearby, we classify this cluster as a false positive.
+Finally, if no cluster is in the vicinity of a spin in the ground truth, this spin is counted {as} one of the false negatives.
+The ML figures of {merit} are defined as {follows}:

 Precision is the fraction of correctly identified spins over the total number of spins in the ground truth, while recall is the fraction of correctly identified spins over the total number of identified spins.
-We arbitrarily take the F$_1$ score as the harmonic mean of precision and recall: in general they should be combined in a figure of merit that acknowledges the costs associated to a false positive and a false negative detection based on the specific application under consideration.
+We arbitrarily take the F$_1$ score as the harmonic mean of precision and recall: in general, they should be combined in a figure of merit that acknowledges the costs associated {with} a false positive and a false negative detection based on the specific application under consideration.

 The figures of merit are computed as follows.
 We fix the number $n$ of spins in the conditioned posterior, and for each cluster, indexed by $j$, we compute the Mahalanobis distance \cite{mahalanobis_GeneralizedDistanceStatistics_1936} from each of the spins, indexed by $k$, i.e.